Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 The $60 price difference relates to specific business functionality.
 According to a Microsoft-commissioned study by Principled Technologies (February 2023), businesses using Windows 11 Pro laptops reported workflow improvements compared to Windows 10 devices, attributed to enhanced multitasking, security features, and management capabilities.

-For perspective, if you bill your time at $25/hour, the Pro upgrade could pay for itself by saving approximately 4 hours of work annually through improved efficiency.
+For perspective, if you bill your time at $25/hour, the Pro upgrade could save approximately 4 hours of work annually through improved efficiency.

 Alternative Purchasing Options